 Feasibility considerations

-Depending on the scope and focus of the research question, collaborations with subject matter experts, statisticians, research staff, or other personnel may be essential for the success of the project.
+Collaborations with subject matter experts, statisticians, research staff, or other personnel may be essential for the success of the project, depending on the scope and focus of the research question.

-If funding is needed to conduct the project, tools and personnel are available to help determine potential funding opportunities that best fit the project idea.
+If funding is needed to conduct the project, tools and personnel are available to help determine potential opportunities.

-Discipline-specific project planning resources are available to help assist in assessing the operational and logistical needs of the project idea.
+Discipline-specific project planning resources are available to help assess the operational and logistical needs of the project idea.

-Pilot or preliminary data may be needed to support the scientific importance of the project, as well as cohort discover for projects involving human participants.
+Pilot or preliminary data may be needed to support the scientific importance of the project, as well as cohort discovery for projects involving human participants.

 Tools and strategies for developing a project idea